 Prague

-The last of the Christmas markets we visited was in Prague in the Czech Republic.
-Like Poland, it was under communist rule but is now a breathtakingly beautiful free city.
+The last Christmas markets we visited were in Prague in the Czech Republic.
+Like Poland, it was once under Communist rule but is now a breathtakingly beautiful and free city.
 I love how the people there have reclaimed their heritage.
-When we arrived, the city was fully decorated for the holidays.
-Our guide told us that despite the decorations, the majority of people who live in Prague are agnostic.
-Even still, they have taken great care in preserving their cathedrals and religious symbols.
+When we arrived, Prague was fully decorated for the holidays.
+Our guide told us that despite the decorations, most people who live in Prague are agnostic.
+However, they have taken great care in preserving their cathedrals and religious symbols.

-I’d like to thank Ama Waterways for showing us such a remarkable time touring the Christmas Markets from Budapest to Prague.
+I want to thank Ama Waterways for our remarkable Christmas Market river cruise from Budapest to Prague.
 River cruising is the way to go!
-Our cruise director, Monika was amazing!
+And, a shout out to our cruise director Monika who was amazing!